 Keep mowing your lawn right up until the first frost, but keep the grass length longer than 2½" throughout the fall season.
 When you mow for the last time, use a mulching mower.
 The mulch will keep as much nitrogen as possible in the soil over the winter and into the spring.
 Don’t forget to check your lawn for weeds.
 Use a dandelion weeder to pop them out of the soil so they won’t return in the spring.

 As leaves collect on your lawn, rake them regularly to keep your grass healthy.
 Leaves can smother and kill the grass if left on your lawn.
-Rake up as many leaves as possible and bag them for disposal or you can also shred them and spread on the lawn as compost.
+Rake up as many leaves as possible and bag them for disposal or you can also shred the leaves and spread them on the lawn as compost.

-Pruning is a vital part of fall yard clean up and maintenance.
+Pruning is a vital part of fall yard cleanup and maintenance.
 Prune any dead, diseased or out-of-control branches from trees and shrubs.
-Use a handsaw to saw off branches that are dead, infested with insects or disease, or that have grown too close to power lines and pose a safety threat.
+Use a handsaw to cut off dead branches, infested with insects or disease, or that have grown too close to power lines and pose a safety threat.
 Bypass loppers work well for smaller branches.
 Always cut away from yourself so the branch does not fall toward you.

 Always keep ladders, tools, equipment and yourself at least 10' away from any overhead power lines.

 Make sure to wear safety goggles when working with a handsaw or loppers.

 Observe basic ladder safety procedures to avoid serious injury from a fall.
 Invest in an adjustable ladder stabilizer that attaches to the ladder and braces onto the roof.